robertcorponoi/unreal-patrol-ai-with-hearing/README.md

 All you have to do is clone or download the repo and open it up in Unreal.
 By default if you hit play the enemy will detect the player's footsteps so if you wanted to do some testing with single sounds you can go into the `PlayerCharacter.cpp` script and remove the line that makes noise in the `PlayerCharacter::MoveForwardBackward` method and instead place it in the crouch method so that the player makes a single noise when crouching and the AI will investigate it.

+Also make sure you tinker with the values for the `AIHearingRadius` and `AIHearingMaxAge` to see the different results it produces.

 ## **License**

 MIT